Spinning extremal dyonic black holes in $\gamma=1$ Einstein-Maxwell-dilaton theory: Acknowledgements

 \section{Acknowledgements}

 We thank D. Astefanesei for useful discussions.
 This work is supported by CIDMA under the Portuguese Foundation for Science and Technology (FCT, https://ror.org/00snfqn58) Multi-Annual Financing Program for R\&D Units, grants UID/4106/2025 and UID/PRR/ 4106/2025, as well as the projects: Horizon Europe staff exchange (SE) programme HORIZON-MSCA2021-SE-01 Grant No. NewFunFiCO-101086251; 2022.04560.PTDC (\url{https://doi.org/10.54499/2022.04560.PTDC}) and 2024.05617.CERN (\url{https://doi.org/10.54499/2024.05617.CERN}).
 E.S.C.F. is supported by the FCT grant PRT/BD/ 153349/2021 (\url{https://doi.org/10.54499/PRT/BD/153349/2021}) under the IDPASC Doctoral Program.
 JLBS gratefully acknowledges support from MICINN projects PID2021-125617NB-I00 ``QuasiMode'' and CNS2023-144089 ``Quasinormal modes''.
+The work of K.U. is supported by the Grant “Fujyukai” from Iwanami Shoten, Publishers.